Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Background on couplings

 \subsection{$W_2$-optimal maps}

-For all univariate distributions, it is known that the \emph{monotone map} coupling (i.e.\ using same random number for inverse cdf method) is optimal for every cost function of the form $c(x,y) = h(x-y)$ with $h$ convex \citep[Thm.2.9]{santambrogio}, and hence is $W_2$-optimal.
+For all univariate distributions, it is known that the \emph{monotone map} coupling (i.e.\ using the same random number for the inverse cdf method) is optimal for every cost function of the form $c(x,y) = h(x-y)$ with $h$ convex \citep[Thm.2.9]{santambrogio}, and hence is $W_2$-optimal.
 For $p,q$ univariate distributions, let $F_p(\cdot)$ and $F_q(\cdot)$ denote their cumulative density function (cdf).
 We define the inverse cdf as and $F^{-1}_q$ accordingly.
 It is then possible to sample from the $W_2$ optimal coupling as in Algorithm \ref{alg:it}.

-No universal optimality result exists for general multivariate distributions, but a natural extension of the monotone map above, called \emph{common random number} (\emph{crn}) coupling, is indeed optimal for multivariate Gaussians whose covariance matrices commute \citep{gaussw2_1,gaussw2_4}, as stated below.
-While the following result is known, we report a proof for self-containedness. \begin{lem}[Optimality of \emph{crn} coupling for Gaussian distributions] Let $p=N(\boldsymbol{\xi}, \Sigma_1)$ and $q=N(\boldsymbol{\nu}, \Sigma_2)$ be $d$-dimensional Gaussian, with $ \Sigma_1 \Sigma_2 = \Sigma_2 \Sigma_1$.
+No universal optimality result exists for general multivariate distributions, but a natural extension of the monotone map above, called \emph{common random number} (\emph{crn}) coupling, is indeed optimal for multivariate Gaussians whose covariance matrices commute \citep{gaussw2_1,gaussw2_4}, as stated below. \begin{lem}[Optimality of \emph{crn} coupling for Gaussian distributions] Let $p=N(\boldsymbol{\xi}, \Sigma_1)$ and $q=N(\boldsymbol{\nu}, \Sigma_2)$ be $d$-dimensional Gaussian, with $ \Sigma_1 \Sigma_2 = \Sigma_2 \Sigma_1$.
 Define